AaltoSciComp/scicomp-docs/rse/units.rst

    - Funded from school and department budgets.
 Research projects also directly contribute funding via Halli for their share of the work, reducing the school share.
-   - Some flagships projects fund 100% time for some RSEs.
+   - Some flagships projects fund some RSE staff 100% and they are dedicated for that project.